postmanlabs/labs-docs/src/pages/docs/writing-scripts/test-scripts.md

 To validate the data returned by a request, you can use the `pm.response` object in a test.
 Define tests using the `pm.test` function, providing a name and function that returns a boolean (`true` or `false`) value indicating if the test passed or failed.
 Use [ChaiJS BDD](https://www.chaijs.com/api/bdd/) syntax and `pm.expect` in your assertions to test the response detail.

 The first parameter for the `.test` function is a text string that will appear in the test result output.
-You can use this to identify your tests, and communicate the purpose of a test to anyone viewing the results.
+Use this to identify your tests, and communicate the purpose of a test to anyone viewing the results.

 For example, enter the following in the __Tests__ tab of a request to test if the response status code is `200`: